A vehicle, boat, or manufactured home is contaminated if it has been polluted by hazardous chemicals and is unsafe for people to use.

 Contact your local law enforcement agency with the following information:

 - Detailed description of the suspected illegal activity, including the location if known.

 As a buyer, how will I know if a vehicle, boat, or manufactured home has been contaminated and then decontaminated?

 - Ask the seller to show you the current title.
 If it shows the "contaminated" brand but no "decontaminated" brand, the vehicle, boat, or manufactured home cannot be legally sold.
 If the title shows both brands, it can be sold, and you'll know the vehicle or vessel was contaminated and later decontaminated.

-- Send us a Vehicle/Vessel Information Disclosure Request to find out if a vehicle or vessel has a “contaminated” brand on the title.
+- Send us a Vehicle/Boat Record Request to find out if a vehicle has a "contaminated" brand on the title.